pontem-network/sp-docs/tutorials/aptos-tutorial.md

 ### Aptos CLI

 First we need to install the Aptos CLI for tools to interact with Aptos.
-Go to the Aptos CLI releases page at https://github.com/aptos-labs/aptos-core/releases, and download the zip file for your OS.
+Go to the Aptos CLI [releases page](https://github.com/aptos-labs/aptos-core/releases), and download the zip file for your OS.

 The archive contains the `aptos` binary, which consists of:
 - `aptos move` namespace has everything related to the Move language: